andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 I slide off the lift and lethargically mope up the hiking trail once more, cursing myself for being so careless with my pocket zipper.
-Eventually I find myself atop the Groswold chute and really throw a Hail Mary, turning on the headphones to see if it's right up here at the top.
+Eventually I find myself atop the Groswold chute and throw a Hail Mary, turning on the headphones to see if it's right up here at the top.
 No luck.

 I make a few turns down from the top & try again.
 Nothing.